LukaLambrecht/ML4DQMDC-PixelAE/docs/src/classifiers/HistogramClassifier.md

 ### evaluate( self, histograms )
 **main function used to process a set of histograms**
 input arguments:
-- histograms: 2D numpy array of shape (nhists,nbins).
+- histograms: numpy array of shape (nhists,nbins) or (nhists,nybins,nxbins).
 output: 1D numpy array of shape (nhists), one number per histogram.